hmrc/income-tax-mtd-changelog/README.md

 The following changes are now available in production:

-* Updated description and message for `RULE_TAX_YEAR_NOT_SUPPORTED`, see [sandbox changelog](https://github.com/hmrc/income-tax-mtd-changelog/wiki#10th-january-2023-1).
+* Updated the description and message for `RULE_TAX_YEAR_NOT_SUPPORTED`, see [sandbox changelog](https://github.com/hmrc/income-tax-mtd-changelog/wiki#10th-january-2023-1).
-* Updated Endpoint: `Create And Amend Other Deductions`
+  Updated documentation:
-  * Renamed endpoint from `Amend Other Deductions`
+* Endpoint `Create And Amend Other Deductions` renamed from `Amend Other Deductions`

 ### property-business-api

 The following changes are now available in production:

-* Minor clarifications made to the following endpoint descriptions in the developer hub documentation:
+* Updated the descriptions of:
   * `Amend a Historic FHL UK Property Income & Expenses Period Summary`
   * `Create a Historic FHL UK Property Income & Expenses Period Summary`
   * `Create a Historic Non-FHL UK Property Income & Expenses Period Summary`